arcvrsh/Ecommerce-Sales-Insights/README.md

-# 🛒 Target E-commerce SQL Business Case Analysis
+# 🛒 Ecommerce Sales Insights

 ## 📌 Overview
 This project explores the **Target e-commerce dataset** (Brazil region) using SQL to derive **business insights and recommendations**.